bitwes/GodotInputRecorder/README.md

 	# not for the script (since they are eventually freed).
 	var inst = add_child_autoqfree(DemoScene.instantiate())

-	var orig_pos = inst.gut_player.global_position
+	var orig_pos = inst.the_character.global_position

+	# This assumes that the scene has exposed its InputRecorder as
+	# "input_recorder"
 	inst.input_recorder.play_recording("Do A Thing")

 	# Wait for the playback of input to finish, with an added assert to make
 	# sure that the playback finished.  wait_for_signal returns true if the
 	# signal was emitted before the timeout.
 	assert_true(await wait_for_signal(
 		inst.input_recorder.playback_done,
 		# Add a second to the time to wait or the signal will not be
 		# emitted in time.
 		inst.input_recorder.get_playback_time() + 1.0),
 		'playback finished')

-	assert_ne(inst.gut_player.global_position, orig_pos, "playing input moved the player")
+	assert_ne(inst.the_character.global_position, orig_pos, "playing input moved the player")
 ```